yukeiyang/xray/README.md

 # openwrt x86-64 firmware with luci-app-xray integrated

-It's clean, and only integrates these 6 packages: luci, irqbalance, xray-core, geoip, geosite, luci-app-xray.
+It's really clean, and integrates these 6 packages only: luci, irqbalance, xray-core, geoip, geosite, luci-app-xray.
 Please adjust lan port & wan port by youself when you login into the router.

 default admin ip: 192.168.1.1